 There’s going to be all kinds of reasons as to why buying a crystal or stone can get expensive.
 As always, do your own research and trust yourself to make the right purchase.

-Also, think of this way: if you’re buying something that’s a tad expensive let’s say from your local retail shop – you are actually helping that shop stay in business.
+Also, think of it this way: if you’re buying something that’s a tad expensive let’s say from your local retail shop – you are actually helping that shop stay in business.
 Same with an online store.
 If you love supporting small businesses like mine, then the cost won’t seem so harsh.
 It’s all a matter of perspective and what you think is valuable, everyone’s buying or selling at any given time.

 I hope this makes some sense.
 The photo above features my Pyrite with Quartz cluster from my personal collection, which was expensive $$$ but I really wanted it.
 And I have no regrets.💛🤑💛